On this web page I'll go over the process of how to make a waterfall with a rainforest theme.

 Please do your own research beyond this web page pertaining to waterfall construction ideas.
 The more knowledge you have will better equip you in building your own waterfall landscape.

-With this particular waterfall model I decided to try and construct a slightly different design than the other waterfall project on this web site.
-This one has only one "falls" whereas the other one on this site has two.
+With this particular waterfall model I decided to try and construct a slightly different design than the other waterfall projects on this web site.
 I've tried to create a waterfall design that is somewhat easier to clean and maintain whereby you don't have to siphon out the water or require help in order to carry the structure to where you can dump the water out.

-Check out the video below on how to make a waterfall for a terrarium.
+Check out the video below on how to make a waterfall.

 You might check out my other waterfall landscape project, instead of a rainforest waterfall it's a desert canyon waterfall theme.